byrne365/Mustang/README.md

 ## Running the app.

 1. Unzip the downloaded repository.
+2. In `command prompt` in `Windows` or `terminal` if you are using `Mac OSX`.
-2. In 'command propmt' or 'terminal' cd in the unzipped repository file.
+3. `cd` into the unzipped repository file.
-3. Once in the file type 'npm install' to install the node packge manager.
+4. Once in the file type `npm install` to install the node packge manager.
-4. Then type 'npm start' this will start the server.
+5. Then type `npm start` this will start the server.
-5. In your 'Chrome' browser enter the following url 'localhost:8000' which will load the 'index.html' page.
+56. In your `Chrome` browser enter the following url `localhost:8000` which will load the `index.html` page.